Background to the regulations

 Support for dam owners

-Since the regulations were made on 12 May 2022, MBIE has been working with industry groups and regional authorities to ensure dam owners are aware of the regulations and have information and resources available to help them understand and comply with the regulations.
+Since the regulations were made on 12 May 2022, MBIE has been working with industry groups and regional authorities to ensure dam owners are aware of the regulations and have information and resources available to help them understand their responsibilities and comply with the regulations.

 MBIE has prepared a range of resources to support implementation of the new regulations.
 This includes a resource to help dam owners determine if they are impacted by the regulations.
 The resources will also help technical practitioners and regional authorities with their responsibilities.